 Different Data Models Lead To Different Session Counts

 It’s not uncommon for Google Analytics to report a much higher session count than Heap, despite the definition of a session being very similar between both tools.

+Heap’s data model is user-centric, though Google Analytics’ data model is session-based.
 A session in Heap is defined as a period of activity from a single user on your website, and ends after 30 minutes of pageview inactivity.
-The same definition applies for Google Analytics, though they will count additional sessions for clicks on AdWords campaigns, and sessions that span across midnight.
+The same definition applies for Google Analytics, though they will count additional sessions for clicks on AdWords campaigns.

 Bots & Scrapers

 Google Analytics, by default, will not filter any traffic, including low quality traffic like scrapers and bots.
 Heap automatically filters many different scrapers and bots.